FeldrinH/exerciser/README.md

 A library for control exercises based on Pygame.

+## Installation

+Install using `pip install exerciser@git+https://github.com/FeldrinH/exerciser` or the equivalent command for your preferred package installer.

 ## Usage

 Each exercise should define a function that calls `exerciser.run(create_simulation)`, where `create_simulation` is a lambda/function that returns objects implementing [`exerciser.Simulation`](/exerciser/_shared.py) (`create_simulation` may be called more than once to restart the simulation and should return a new simulation object every time).